Search by Keyword

 The Beatles were also insistent on promoting this single as a live recording, undoubtedly wanting to squelch the attitudes of any detractors who felt their music was being over-manipulated in the studio, as some felt their “Sgt.
 Pepper's” album was.
 Therefore, a full page ad appeared in Billboard magazine in its April 26th, 1969 issue, as well as in London's “Daily Mirror,” describing the single as “The Beatles as nature intended.”
 The ad described the single as being “as live as can be in this electronic age...There's no electronic watchamacallit.”
 Concerning the b-side, the ad states: “And now John on Don't let me down.
 John says don't let me down about 'Don't let me down.'"

 The "Get Back / Don't Let Me Down" single was also made available in a new format called the "Pocket Disc."
 These four inch flexible discs were manufactured by Americom Corporation in New York and made available to consumers either from store counter displays or vending machines for 50 cents.
-While it was claimed that the sound quality of these thin flexible discs were every bit as good as vinyl, the shallow grooves could not contain the same amount of audible information.
+While it was claimed that the sound quality of these thin flexible discs was every bit as good as vinyl, the shallow grooves could not contain the same amount of audible information.
 This "Pocket Disc" single is highly collectible today.

-“Don't Let Me Down” was also included on the April 19th, 1973 released compilation album “The Beatles/1967 – 1970” (aka “The Blue Album.”)
+“Don't Let Me Down” was also included on the April 19th, 1973 released compilation album “The Beatles/1967 – 1970” (aka “The Blue Album”).
 This double-album peaked at #1 on the Billboard album chart and first appeared on compact disc on September 20th, 1993, a remastered version being released on August 10th, 2010.

 November 17th, 2003 was the release date for “Let It Be...Naked,” an album put together, at Paul McCartney's insistence, to recreate the original “as nature intended” format of the “Get Back / Let It Be” project.
 With all of Phil Spector's orchestration and manipulation stripped away, and with all of the newer recording technology at their disposal, “Don't Let Me Down” was finally included among the January 1969 catalog as it was intended to be.
 The producers of this project put together both of the rooftop performances from January 30th, 1969 to create an excellent live group performance with Billy Preston on keyboards.
 The album peaked at #5 on the Billboard album chart.

 Well over a year before the “Let It Be” film was released, however, 16mm color promo films were created of both “Get Back” and “Don't Let Me Down” to be used for promoting the soon-to-be-released single on TV.
 The promo film created for “Don't Let Me Down” was substantially different from what eventually would be seen on the “Let It Be” movie, the professionally mixed audio of the released record being synchronized with footage from both the Twickenham rehearsals of early January 1969 and rooftop footage from January 30th of that year.
 This promo film, along with “Get Back,” was shown only once in the US on the April 30th, 1969 episode of the CBS show The Glen Campbell Goodtime Hour.
-This was a suitable premier of both sides of The Beatles' next single, which was to be released just under a week later.
+This was a suitable premier for both sides of The Beatles' next single, which was to be released just under a week later.

 May 13th, 1970, was the US release date for the “Let It Be” movie, which was a full week earlier than the UK premier.
 The first band performance that appears in the movie was a snippet of an early January rendition of “Don't Let Me Down” in Twickenham Studios.
 Then, to show how the song had progressed to its finished state, the first rooftop performance of the song was heard in its entirity during the last twenty minutes of the movie.
-All four Beatles, as well as Billy Preston, display their enthusiasm and excitement for the song, clearly showing that they were enjoying themselves thouroughly.
+All four Beatles, as well as Billy Preston, display their enthusiasm and excitement for the song, clearly showing that they were thoroughly enjoying themselves.

-The November 6th, 2015 released "Beatles 1+" 2DVD set features a composite video of "Don't Let Me Down" compiled from both rooftop performances as heard in "Let It Be...Naked."
+The November 6th, 2015 released "Beatles 1+" 2DVD/Blu-ray set features a composite video of "Don't Let Me Down" compiled from both rooftop performances as heard in "Let It Be...Naked."
 A bit of this footage is also included at the end of the Ron Howard film "Eight Days A Week: The Touring Years," which combines both "Don't Let Me Down" and "I've Got A Feeling" into one medley.
 The original promo film of "Don't Let Me Down" as shown on The Glen Campbell Goodtime Hour has not been officially released for the public.

 Yoko Ono's influence on John Lennon's 1969 compositions are undeniable.
 While his songwriting inspiration from the mid-Beatles era through to the “White Album” came from anywhere and everywhere, his last year as a Beatle reveals himself as totally absorbed with his new love interest.
 If he doesn't address her personally (“Don't Let Me Down,” “I Want You (She's So Heavy)” and “Dig A Pony”), refer to her by name (“Come Together,” “Give Peace A Chance”), or speak about their experiences together (“The Ballad Of John And Yoko,” “Cold Turkey”), he is inspired musically or lyrically by her (“Because”).